-- 2. Suppliers listed in the regulated entities' registers of material of outsourced suppliers. - 3.
+- Briefed the executive management and the Employers Mutual Boards on emerging modern slavery risk management requirements. - Included modern slavery risk management as a standing agenda item in our monthly risk management forum meetings. - Identified existing material supply contracts based on three criteria: - 1.
+Major suppliers by spend to a defined dollar threshold. - 2.
+Suppliers listed in the regulated entities' registers of material of outsourced suppliers. - 3.
 Suppliers that may present a geographical supply chain risk, where we know, or are reasonably confident, that a current or prospective supplier has operations in countries and regions that have a major exposure to modern slavery practices.
 Our source for this information is the latest Global Slavery Index published by the Walk Free Foundation.
-Current and prospective suppliers will be asked if they have operations in particular 'at risk' countries listed in Africa, The Americas, Arab States,
+Current and prospective suppliers will be asked if they have operations in particular 'at risk' countries listed in Africa, The Americas, Arab States, Asia and the Pacific, Europe and Central Asia. - Interrogated the ABS modern slavery database to extract and examine our suppliers' statements, where they are available. - Asked relationship managers to request statements from suppliers that have them but are not required to publish them. - Invited suppliers which do not have statements to complete our short online modern slavery questionnaire.